akshaykburusa/portfolio/README.md

   Anna University, India

 ## Work Experience
-**PhD Candidate** (_Oct 2019 - Aug 2024_)
+**PhD Candidate** (_Oct 2019 - Present_)
 **Wageningen University and Research, The Netherlands**
+- Worked on visual perception for a tomato harvesting robot that operated autonomously in a greenhouse (NWO project FlexCRAFT)
 - Addressed the challenge of occlusion, which is a major reason of failure for harvesting and de-leafing robots
+- Trained deep neural networks for semantic segmentation and keypoints detection to identify plant parts
 - Developed active vision strategies that enabled robots to plan camera viewpoints that were occlusion-free and improved the efficiency and accuracy of perception
 - Tested the active vision strategies in a tomato greenhouse and showed that it outperformed traditional methods
+- Wrote the base code using ROS, C++, and Python for a collaborative team of 10 PhDs and 3 Postdocs and maintained it on Git

 **Robotics Software Developer** (_Oct 2017 - Sep 2019_)
 **Geo-konzept GmbH, Germany**
 - Applied autonomous vehicle and computer vision technology to agricultural and forestry applications
-- Developed software to reconstruct 2D crop-quality map of farms by geometrically correcting and aligning multi-spectral drone images
+- Developed software to reconstruct 2D crop-quality maps of farms by geometrically correcting and aligning multi-spectral drone images
 - Developed a visual-inertial odometry algorithm to track the position of a wood harvesting vehicle under dense forest cover when GPS was unreliable

 ## Projects